Eschatologue/CM_wiki/docs/gameplay/dice-rolls.md

 ### Contests

 Sometimes one character's or monster's efforts are directly opposed to another's.
 This can occur when both of them are trying to do the same thing and only one can succeed, such as attempting to snatch up a magic ring that has fallen to the floor.
 This situation also applies when one of them is trying to prevent the other one from accomplishing a goal—for example, when a monster tries to force open a door that an adventurer is holding closed.
-In situations like these, the outcome is determined by a special form of ability check, called a contest.
+In situations like these, the outcome is determined by a special form of :d20-check: **Ability Check**, called a contest.

 Both participants in a contest make :d20-check: **Ability Checks** appropriate to their efforts.
 They apply all appropriate bonuses and penalties, but instead of comparing the total to a DC, they compare the totals of their two checks.
 The participant with the higher check total wins the contest.
 That character or monster either succeeds at the action or prevents the other one from succeeding.